Siege of Alcácer do Sal: Aftermath

-After the victory, the bishops of Lisbon and Évora and the leaders of the three orders who were present wrote to Honorius III with three requests: that the pope order the crusaders to remain in Portugal for one year for mopping up operations; that the crusade indulgence be extended to those who took part and to those who would take part in Portuguese operations in the future; and that the Iberian proceeds of the tax of a twentieth (vicesima) levied on ecclesiastical incomes by Innocent III in the bull Ad liberandum (1215) for the Holy Land be set aside for operations in Iberia.
+After the victory, the bishops of Lisbon and Évora and the leaders of the three military orders who were present wrote to Honorius III with three requests: that the pope order the crusaders to remain in Portugal for one year for mopping up operations; that the crusade indulgence be extended to those who took part and to those who would take part in Portuguese operations in the future; and that the Iberian proceeds of the tax of a twentieth (vicesima) levied on ecclesiastical incomes by Innocent III in the bull Ad liberandum (1215) for the Holy Land be set aside for operations in Iberia.
 These requests were based on the proviso in the bull Quia maior (1213) that "if perchance it were needed, we [the pope] would take care to give our attention to any serious situation that arises."
 The clergy also reported to Honorius three miracles that vindicated the operation: the timely arrival of the reinforcements and the appearance in the sky of a cross and a heavenly army.
 These three miracles are also mentioned in the Carmen and in the Chronica regia Coloniensis.

 At the same time, William of Holland wrote to the pope to ask whether he should continue to lead his army to the Holy Land or remain to fight in Portugal.
 Honorius was unpersuaded by either appeal.
 He did not extend the indulgence to the Portuguese campaign and ordered the crusaders to continue onwards to the Holy Land.
 An exception was made for any impoverished crusaders and for those who had been on the eight ships used to make siege engines.
 These two groups were absolved from their vows.
-Honorius did acknowledge the triumph at Alcácer do Sal when, on 11 January 1218, he reissued the bull Manifestis probatum confirming the independence of Portugal, wherein he attributed the victory to Afonso II.
+Honorius did acknowledge the triumph at Alcácer do Sal when, on 11 January 1218, he reissued the bull Manifestis probatum confirming the independence of Portugal and attributing the victory to Afonso II.
+On 12 January, he issued a bull granting the crusaders at Alcácer the same indulgence he had previously refused.
+On 26 January, Honorius, in his letter answering the expedition's clergy, exempted from their crusade vows all wounded, sick, poor and those whose had lost their ships when they were broken up to make siege engines.

 In January 1218, Afonso II formally placed Alcácer under the command of Martim Barregão, whose son-in-law, Gonçalo Mendes de Sousa, was Afonso's majordomo.
 The city was placed under the ecclesiastical jurisdiction of the diocese of Évora.
 It was never again captured by Muslims, but its importance declined in relation to Setúbal.